cloudyluna/StardewValleyMods/SelectiveEating/README.md

 ### Features

-- Automatically eats food based on health or stamina percentage deprivation.
+- Automatically eats food when you lost some health or energy.
+You can configure this eating priority strategy in the configure menu to either prioritizing replenishing the most health or energy as much as possible, the lowest priced food to save money or simply turn this extra strategy off.

 - Forbid certain food from being eaten.
+Configurable.

-- Prioritize and make a list of food as the most important ones to be consumed first.
+- Prioritize the food in your inventory’s active row for eating.

-- An option (default) to stay in the same facing direction even after eating.
+- An option to stay in the same facing direction even after eating.

-- Increase or decrease eating time interval for roleplaying/challenge or performance reasons.
+- Increase or decrease eating time interval for role playing/challenge or performance reasons.

 - Options can be configured through [Generic Config Menu mod](https://www.nexusmods.com/stardewvalley/mods/5098) or